Webinar Ocean Literacy 1 | Unlocking Ocean Knowledge: Collaborative Pathways to Ocean Literacy

 A critical goal is to ensure marine data is not only accessible but also clearly understood and effectively used to support ocean-related policies.
 Ocean data reveals the ocean’s ecological, economic, and social contributions beyond just extractive value.
 Engaging policymakers, especially at local levels in developing countries, and involving educators through citizen science can promote responsible ocean stewardship.

 This webinar will count with representatives from Blue-Cloud 2026 and ECOP Programme Ocean Literacy Task Team.
-The first will demonstrate how it is advancing marine science in Europe, through the European Open Science Cloud (EOSC) and other key initiatives such as the EU Green Deal and Digital Twin of the Ocean.
+The first will demonstrate how it is advancing marine science in Europe, through its Hackathon European Open Science Cloud (EOSC) and other key initiatives such as the EU Green Deal and Digital Twin of the Ocean.
 The latter will present global examples and use-cases of how to improve ocean literacy across different stakeholder groups.

 Who should attend?